limine-bootloader/limine/STIVALE.md

 structures).

-stivale ensures that none of these areas are found in any of the sections marked as "usable" in the memory map.
+stivale ensures that none of these areas are found in any of the sections marked as "usable" or "kernel/modules" in the memory map.

 The location of these areas may vary and it is implementation specific;
-these areas may be in any non-usable memory map section, or in unmarked memory.
+these areas may be in any non-usable memory map section (except kernel/modules), or in unmarked memory.

 The OS must make sure to be done consuming bootloader information and services before switching to its own address space, as unmarked memory areas in use by